 When we left our homes in the city suburbs or surrounding villages we hadn’t noticed the noise that enveloped our world.
 We might have felt we’d visited quiet places from time to time over the preceding months.
 But we hadn’t been somewhere this quiet.
 Suddenly we can hear in hi-fi; the sounds of the natural world are allowed to breath.

 For all of us apart from those living in the most remote countryside or coastal areas, noise is, of course, all around us.
 A large component of the modern soundscape is the diffuse, broadband noise that radiates from the collective surface airflows, tyres and engines of vehicles from miles around, and the aircraft above.
 Diffuse so that it surrounds us, with little discernible directionality, and broadband so that it lacks a definable pitch.
-Together these characteristics allow noise to sit unnoticed in the background, and for us to continue to communicate, hearing foreground sounds mostly without too much difficulty.
-They also mean that, even if we listen, we’re often unable to detect its presence.
+Together these characteristics allow noise to sit in the background, and for us to continue to communicate, hearing foreground sounds mostly without too much difficulty.
+This in turn has allowed us to become habituated to it to the extent that even when actively listening we are often unaware of its presence.

 But this diffuse noise masks the subtleties in the soundscape, leading to reduced clarity and the loss of some information altogether.